shalomavi/recipes-app/README.md

 ## 🚀 Features
-- **User Authentication:** 🔐 Secure login and registration system to access and manage your recipes hassle-free.
+- **🔐User Authentication:**  Secure login and registration system to access and manage your recipes hassle-free.
-- Add and Remove Recipes: 📝 Easily add new recipes to your collection and remove the ones you no longer need.
+- 📝**Add and Remove Recipes:**  Easily add new recipes to your collection and remove the ones you no longer need.
-- Recipe Details: 🍽️ View comprehensive details about each recipe, including ingredients, instructions, cooking time, and more.
+- 🍽️**Recipe Details:**  View comprehensive details about each recipe, including ingredients, instructions, cooking time, and more.
-- Search and Filter: 🔍 Effortlessly search and filter recipes based on cuisine, dietary preferences, ingredients, and more.
+- 🔍**Search and Filter:**  Effortlessly search and filter recipes based on cuisine, dietary preferences, ingredients, and more.
-- Responsive Design: 📱 Ensures a seamless experience across various devices for easy access to your recipes.
+- 📱**Responsive Design:**  Ensures a seamless experience across various devices for easy access to your recipes.

 ## 🛠️ Installation